NhgrtPlayer/YGO_Searcher/README.md

 - If you want to use the GOAT format, do Edit->Use GOAT Format
 - Don't forget to do File->Save Cards to file if you want a local store of the cards !

+# TODO
+- Stop the program of being detected as a virus u_u
+- Deck Importing
+- Deck Links (like in HS, import & export decks via a single link) !

 # Changelog

 1.6